Anti-Jewish laws: Romania

 In August 1940, the Romanian government passed legislation that Jews who converted to Christianity would be regarded as Jews for legal purposes, and barred from marriage with ethnic Christians; by defining Jews not based on religion this was "the first step, and a large one at that, to further racial legislation".

 Vichy France

 France passed its Law on the status of Jews in October 1940.
 Similar legislation was adopted later that year in the French possessions of Algeria, Morocco, and Tunisia.

 Bulgaria

 Bulgaria passed its anti-Jewish code, the Law for protection of the nation, in 1941.

 Independent State of Croatia

 The Independent State of Croatia issued a definition of Jews on April 30, 1941, laying the groundwork for expropriation and forced labor, followed by deportations.

 Empire of Japan

 Imperial Japan never issued legislation specifically targeting Jews.
-However, they were still subject to Japanese persecution in countries occupied by the Imperial Japanese Armed Forces, such as Indonesia and Singapore.
+However, they were still subject to Japanese persecution in some countries occupied by the Imperial Japanese Armed Forces, such as Indonesia and Singapore.